Will your pension leave you out of pocket?

 The right approach to managing your money

 Over time, some funds can lose their edge.
 Perhaps a ‘star’ manager moves on, or investors go elsewhere, leaving a fund so small that the manager is no longer paying attention.
-Research by investment fund performance website Morningstar published in February this year identified 194 ‘zombie’ funds with a total of £4.2 billion assets invested (as at 31 December 2018).
+Research by investment fund performance website Morningstar published in February last year identified 194 ‘zombie’ funds with a total of £4.2 billion assets invested (as at 31 December 2018).

 Could your pension pot be in one of these?